Board of Directors Roster

 His drive to serve on DRC’s Board comes from DRC, helping him leave the state hospital and pursue his education.
 His view is, “I want to advance DRC’s mission to support the notion that disability rights are human rights.”

-Serving on DRC’s Committee(s) – Finance, Program and Planning (P&P)
+Serving on DRC’s Committee(s) – Community Engagement Committee, Program & Planning

 Yolanda has been and is currently active with many organizations and boards, including working for Inclusive and Transformative Healthcare, where she reviews grant applications to make sure proposals will positively influence people with disabilities and building self-advocacy skills for the World Institute on Disability.